 Bar Charts in R are the commonly used chart to create a graphical representation of the dataset.
 The Bar chart is represented as vertical or horizontal bars where the bar length or height indicates the count or frequency or any other calculated measure of the variable.
 As best practice a vector or a matrix can be used as input to the bar chat creation function in R for plotting bar charts.
 There are various labels and color assignment features are available with the bar plot function which is used to create the bar charts.

-The Basic syntax to create a Bar charts in R is shown below.
+The Basic syntax to create a Bar chart in R is shown below.

 barplot (H, xlab, ylab, main, names.arg, col)